How To Make The Perfect Cup Of Coffee With Pour Over?

-Make the perfect cup of coffee with Pour Over
+Make the perfect cup of coffee with Pour-Over

 1. Always brew freshly ground coffee to get the best results.

-For a Pour Over, Bodum recommends that you paint the coffee finely and use 7 grams per day. cup.
+For a Pour-Over, Bodum recommends that you paint the coffee finely and use 7 grams per day. cup.

-2. Only use fresh tap water from the tap and wait to pour the water over the beans half a minute after it has cooked.
+2. Use fresh tap water from the tap and wait to pour the water over the beans half a minute after it has cooked.

-3. When the right amount of water has been poured and all the water has run through the steel funnel, the coffee is ready to serve and you can enjoy a nice cup of ‘slow coffee’.
+3. When the right amount of water has been poured, and all the water has run through the steel funnel, the coffee is ready to serve, and you can enjoy a nice cup of ‘slow coffee’.

 You can easily brew sustainable coffee

-The same applies to all coffee makers from the beginning of time up until today: good coffee beans, a glass jug, a steel filter and freshly boiled water.
+The same applies to all coffee makers from the beginning of time until today: good coffee beans, a glass jug, a steel filter and freshly boiled water.